pkgcraft/pkgcraft.github.io/content/about/_index.md

 In terms of a steep learning curve in comparison to something like Python, this isn't historically relevant for projects related to Gentoo package management.
-Or stated another way, nearly all major development for package managers targeting Gentoo has been done by singular teams regardless of implementation language.
-Those "teams" have changed over time, but rarely are there multiple developers doing large, sustained amounts of work on the same project.
-In short, pkgcraft's response to the steep learning curve is that it aims to provide bindings for "easier" languages that may be used to avoid rust-based development.
+Or stated another way, nearly all major development for package managers targeting Gentoo has been done by individuals regardless of implementation language.
+Those individuals have changed over time, but rarely are there multiple developers doing large amounts of sustained, new development on the same project.
+In short, pkgcraft's response to the steep learning curve is that it aims to provide bindings for many languages letting developers use what works best for them.

 # Project goals